open-telemetry/opentelemetry-specification/oteps/0250-Composite_Samplers.md

 `ConsistentAnyOf` sampler MUST return a `SamplingIntent` which is constructed as follows:

-- If any of the delegates returned a non-`null` threshold value, the resulting threshold is the lexicographical minimum value from the set of those non-`null` values, otherwise `null`.
+- If any of the delegates returned a non-`null` threshold value, the resulting threshold is the lexicographical minimum value T from the set of those non-`null` values, otherwise `null`.
+- The `IsAdjustedCountReliable` returns `true`, if any of the delegates returning the threshold value equal to T returns `true` upon calling its `IsAdjustedCountReliable` function, otherwise it returns `false`.
 - The `GetAttributes` function calculates the union of `Attribute` sets as returned by the calls to `GetAttributes` function for each delegate, in the declared order.
 - The `UpdateTraceState` function makes a chain of calls to the `UpdateTraceState` functions as returned by the delegates, passing the received `Tracestate` as argument to subsequent calls and returning the last value received.